sodadata/soda-streaming/dataingest/README.md

-## Expedia data example
+## Travel data example
 - As found during Hotel booking searches -> web developer -> json structure
-- A short version of this json has been used to create the `expedia_test.avro` file.
+- A short version of this json has been used to create the `travel_test.avro` file.
 Since the original json was heavily nested, some relevant fields were chosen and the datastructure was flattened.
-- Example json (you can see this pretty print structure through `jq '.' /data/final_expedia.json`)
+- Example json (you can see this pretty print structure through `jq '.' /data/final_travel.json`)
 ```
 {
   "checkInDateYear": 2014,